Shopify/FunctionalTableData/README.md

 ```

 At the end of the day `HostCell` is just one of the possible implementations of `CellConfigType`, that's the underlying power of this framework.

-For examples of more complex cells, check out the [demo app](https://github.com/Shopify/FunctionalTableData/blob/master/FunctionalTableDataDemo).

 ## Other resources